 The Blue Heron Art Gallery is a non-profit space dedicated to exhibiting work with an environmental thread.
-It is a small but exquisite gallery in a beautiful architectural space in the middle of a 30-acre nature preserve.
+It is a small but well-equipped gallery in a classic contemporary style building placed in the middle of our 30-acre nature preserve.
 Blue Heron shows work on a quarterly basis with a reception for the public.
 We hope to provide a lens for people to see the close connection between art and nature.

 Sally Epstein and Helen DeRamus